Overview

 Surface Elastic

-- Select the surface in All/ Curves Selection Mode.
+- Select the surface in Surfaces Selection Mode.

 - Enter your desired value via UI Panel > Fabric > Advanced Physical Properties > Elastic.

-- Simulate to check whether surfaces with elasticity are shrunk in 3D view.
+- Simulate to check whether surfaces with elasticity are shrunk in the 3D view.

 Inner Curve Elastic

-- Select the inner curves in All/ Curves Selection Mode.
+- Select the inner curves in Curves/Points Selection Mode.

 - Enter your desired value via UI Panel > Properties > Inner Curve Properties > Elastic.

-- Simulate to check whether inner curves with elasticity are shrunk in 3D view.
+- Simulate to check whether inner curves with elasticity are shrunk in the 3D view.

 Components